boennecd/psqn-va-ex/README.md

 The bias estimates are given below.
-There are three GVA rows: the `GVA` row is using the psqn package with one thread, the `GVA (4 threads)` row is using the the psqn package with four threads, and the `GVA LBFGS` row is using a limited-memory BFGS implementation.
+There are three GVA rows: the `GVA` row is using the psqn package with one thread, the `GVA (4 threads)` row is using the psqn package with four threads, and the `GVA LBFGS` row is using a limited-memory BFGS implementation.

 ``` r
 # function to compute the bias estimates and the standard errors.